Duct Leakage Test in Gwynedd Valley, PA

 The Duct Leakage Test Steps Explained

-A duct leakage test begins by applying duct mask tape to seal every duct and register on both the supply and return sides.
+A duct leakage test begins by securing duct mask tape over every duct and register on the supply and return sides.

-After the registers are sealed, we mount the duct tester onto the unit or onto a main return.
+After the registers are sealed, we attach the duct tester directly to the unit or to one primary return.

-The ducts are then depressurized to a Pascal of 25.
-With the ducts depressurized we can use the nanometer to get a reading of the duct leakage.
+The ducts are then depressurized to 25 Pascals.
+With the ducts at this pressure, we can use the nanometer to measure the duct leakage.

 Schedule Your Duct Leakage Test in Gwynedd Valley, PA

-We use industry-standard duct blaster equipment and offer on-site guidance to help you pass your test, improve energy efficiency, and safeguard your HVAC system’s long-term health.
+We use industry-standard duct blaster equipment and give on-site guidance to help you pass your test, minimize energy waste, and support the long-term health of your HVAC system.

 Serving homeowners, builders, and contractors across Gwynedd Valley, PA with dependable and energy-efficient testing solutions.